masabai/etl-pipeline-validation-cicd/README.md

 # ETL Pipeline Testing

 This project is a cloud-based ETL pipeline for **FDA FAERS datasets**.
-It extracts quarterly raw TXT files, transforms and validates them using **Python, dbt, and Great Expectations**, and optionally loads curated tables into Snowflake.
+It extracts quarterly raw TXT files, transforms and validates them using **Python, dbt, and Great Expectations**, and loads cleaned tables into Snowflake.

 A **Snowflake-native Streamlit dashboard** is included to show basic in-warehouse visualizations.
 Only a small set of validated metrics is displayed to keep results accurate and avoid heavy queries.